ConnaaaaR/FE_CA2_COLLEGE/README.md

 - **Lecturer Profiles:** Manage lecturer profiles, including their personal details and associated courses.
 - **Responsive Design:** Created with DaisyUI and Tailwind, the UI is responsive, scaling to accommodate different screen sizes.
 - **Error Handling:** If a user encounters an error with the application, the error is handled elegantly and with good, visual user feedback.
+- **Sorting:** Enrollments can be sorted by the alphabetical order of the associated lecturer
+- **Pagination:** Lecturer and Enrollment indexes have pagination for improved user experience
 - **Dynamic Interaction:** Interactive components for a smooth and dynamic user experience.

 ## Getting Started